 In case these URLs are hard-coded in the application binary that is distributed to your users (for example, via public app stores), then you will need to roll out a new version of the application.
 If this is distributed through a mobile device management tool, it also allows the phased migration of users between Neo and Cloud Foundry, and ability to observe the system before transitioning all users.

-If the application is configured by scanning a QR code, the QR code reflecting the new configuration can be downloaded from the Mobile Services cockpit and scanned by users after having the application reset.
+If the application is configured by scanning a QR code, the QR code reflecting the new configuration can be downloaded from the SAP mobile service cockpit and scanned by users after having the application reset.

 Create at least one space in the designated sub-account.

-(Optional) Connect SAP Cloud Connector to the Cloud Foundry sub-account (the same Cloud Connector can be connected to several SAP Cloud Platform sub-accounts).
+(Optional) Connect SAP Cloud Connector to the Cloud Foundry sub-account (the same SAP Cloud Connector can be connected to several SAP Business Technology Platform sub-accounts).

 Replicate mobile application configuration, either manually or with the export/import feature (see this page for further details).